-- Drink at least 6 to 8 glasses of water.
-If breast-feeding, get into the habit of filling a tall glass of water to keep with you all day.
+- Drink at least 8 to 12 glasses of water.
+If you have trouble remembering, get into the habit of filling a tall glass of water to keep with you all day.

-- You need 1,000 milligrams of calcium daily.
+- Strive for 1,000 milligrams of calcium daily, or 1,300 mg daily for women who are 18 or younger.
 You can get this easily by consuming three servings of low-fat or fat-free dairy throughout the day.

-- Consume at least 2 cups of fruits and 2½ cups of vegetables.
+- Consume at least 2 cups of fruits and 2½ cups of vegetables daily.

 Avoiding Weight Loss Fads